edelinic/ISDM-tut-1-/Assignment Document.md

     * Experience, Skill Score Rating
     * Phone Number
     * Employee ID
-    * Profile Image.
+    * Profile Image
 17. Customer sale success rating is based on:
     * If the customer is a repeat customer
     * If the customer is from a particular post code
     * The amount of travel packages purchased by the customer
     * The amount of time a customer spends on average talkining to a relationship manager
-    * The voice quality of the customer.
+    * The voice quality of the customer

 18. Relationship managers skill score rating is based on:
     * Previous call duration